 When can I enroll?

-- You can enroll anytime if you experience a qualifying life event, but in most situations you only have 60 days from that event to enroll.
+- You can enroll outside of open enrollment if you experience a qualifying life event, but in most situations you have only 60 days from that event to enroll.
 Qualifying events include certain moves, births and adoptions, loss of employer-provided coverage, marriage, divorce and other special circumstances.

 - Year-round enrollment is open to Coloradans who qualify for Health First Colorado or CHP+ and to members of federally recognized Native American tribes.